 Different rewards programs are designed to elicit different responses and behaviors from the customers that interact with them.
 Understanding where each type is most applicable is a key step in building a rewards program that creates value for both your business and your customers.

 These examples aren’t isolated instances, either.
 Subscription services frequently involve a points program and coffee shops live and die by punch card programs.
-I could continue listing examples all day, but the moral of the story is that when it comes to deciding what kind of rewards program to build for your customers, the characteristics of your product and industry can often point you in the right direction.
+We could continue listing examples all day, but the moral of the story is that when it comes to deciding what kind of rewards program to build for your customers, the characteristics of your product and industry can often point you in the right direction.

 As brands grow and develop, they go through stages with unique objectives that help lead the business to success.
 Early on in the life of your brand, you might find yourself in the growth phase where your primary objectives are creating a name for yourself and getting in front of customers.
 A more established business in the maturity stage might be more concerned with deepening customer relationships and establishing protection from competitors.